 The model broke the contract, usually by adding markdown fences or prose around the program.
 The openui skill ships a debugging checklist: confirm the reply starts with root =, all identifiers are defined, and no Stack component is used.

-Wrap your app with withEve() from eve/next, copy the openui-eve-chat.tsx reference into your components folder, and render OpenUIEveChat on a page.
+Wrap your app with withEve() from eve/next, configure the Eve HTTP channel's production route auth, copy the openui-eve-chat.tsx reference into your components folder, and render OpenUIEveChat on a page.
 The frontend-wiring.md reference covers full setup plus an AgentInterface alternative matching the upstream chat shell.

 npx shadcn@latest add @evex/openui-assistant